Sign up to our Newsletter

 Arizona State University Law School Application Deadlines

-Applications Open August 10
+August 10 Applications open

-Decision Period Within 15 days of application completion
+Within 15 days of application completion Decision period

 Source: ASU Law

-In regard to the decision period, the admissions committee aims to provide a decision within 15 business days of them receiving your complete application.
+In regard to the decision period, the admissions committee aims to provide a decision within 15 business days of receiving your complete application.
 However, this time period will increase the closer it gets to the priority deadline and does not apply to applications received past this deadline.

 FAQs: Arizona State University Law School